microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/fido2combinationconfiguration.md

 Namespace: microsoft.graph

-Configuration To require specific FIDO2 key types in an authentication strength.
-An administrator may use this entity to specify which Authenticator Attestation GUIDs (AAGUIDs) are allowed, as part of certain authentication method combinations, in an [authentication strength](authenticationstrengthpolicy.md).
+Configuration to require specific FIDO2 key types in an authentication strength.
+Use this entity to specify which Authenticator Attestation GUIDs (AAGUIDs) are allowed, as part of certain authentication method combinations, in an [authentication strength](authenticationstrengthpolicy.md).

 Inherits and derived from [authenticationCombinationConfiguration](../resources/authenticationcombinationconfiguration.md).